 Students may receive credit for fourth year 4-week elective clerkships taken at LCME-accredited U.S. medical schools, provided an evaluation and a grade of Satisfactory or higher is sent to the Tufts University School of Medicine Registrar’s Office by the Registrar of the other medical school.
 The Registrar’s Office must receive a copy of the letter of acceptance from the non-Tufts program and all electives taken at these sites must be approved by the Registrar’s Office in advance of the rotation.

 Students are allowed up to 3 away rotations.
-You may take any rotation in excess of the Tufts required minimum number of rotations at any outside hospital or school; academic credit will be given if the Dean for Students approves of your schedule.
+You may take any rotation in excess of the Tufts required minimum number of rotations at any outside hospital or school; academic credit will be given if the Dean of Student Affairs approves of your schedule.
 You must be registered for all electives taken.